NTD-Modelling-Consortium/endgame-postprocessing/README.md

 ###### Measures
-- **processed_prevalence** - the composite prevalence in country (percentage taken using ?? as population)
+- **processed_prevalence** - the composite prevalence in country (percentage taken assuming each IU has a priority population of 10000 !TODO!)
-- **number_of_ius_Xpct_under_threshold** - for each year, the number of IUs that in X percent of runs have gone under the threshold by this year
+- **count_of_ius_passing_Xpct_under_threshold** - for each year, the number of IUs that in X percent of runs have gone under the threshold by this year (TODO currently by 2040 only)
-- **pct_modelled_ius_Xpct_under_threshold** - for each year, the percentage of IUs, out of those modelled, who in X percent of runs have gone under the threshold by this year
-- **pct_endemic_ius_Xpct_under_threshold** - for each year, the percentage of IUs, out of those that are classified as endemic, who in X percent of runs have gone under the threshold by this year
+- **pct_of_ius_passing_Xpct_under_threshold** - for each year, the percentage of IUs, out of 100 (TODO 100 is arbitrary here), who in X percent of runs have gone under the threshold by this year (TODO currently by 2040 only)
-- **year_X_pct_runs_in_all_ius** - the year in X percent of runs all IUs have crossed the threshold.
+- **year_of_ius_passing_Xpct_under_threshold** - the year in X percent of runs all IUs have crossed the threshold.
 If any IU has not reached the threshold in X percent of runs, this will be -1.
 Note: column year_id will be n/a for this.

 ## Tests